 One Painting: Hotel Lobby to Mountain Lodge

-Waking Up, a 36 x 36 inch abstract composition, balances structure and openness through layered horizon lines and tonal shifts.
-Its restrained palette and architectural rhythm allow it to feel grounded in diverse interiors, from expansive public spaces to quieter residential rooms.
+Waking Up, a 36 x 36 inch abstract composition, balances structure and openness through layered horizon lines and tones.
+Its restrained palette and architectural rhythm allow it to feel grounded in diverse interiors, from expansive public spaces to residential rooms.

-In a coastal or transitional residential setting, Waking Up softens into a lighter, more relaxed presence.
+In a coastal or transitional residential setting, Waking Up feels lighter and more relaxing.
 Surrounded by natural textures, warm wood tones, and layered neutrals, the painting reflects the openness often found in homes designed as places of retreat.
 The composition introduces a structured horizon that gently anchors the surrounding calm, allowing the work to feel equally at home in both primary residences and spaces designed for gathering and rest.

 In a gallery-inspired interior Waking Up becomes more contemplative, interacting quietly with surrounding objects and architectural detail.
 The structural elements within the painting echo the presence of nearby sculptural forms, allowing the work to feel in conversation with the curated objects rather than separate from them.
-The restrained palette and carefully arranged composition allow the painting to hold space without competing for attention.
-Here, the work reads as both landscape and structure, inviting slower viewing and positioning the painting as a focal point within a thoughtfully curated environment.
+The artwork reads as both landscape and structure, and the painting is positioned as a focal point inviting slower viewing.

 In a mountain lodge setting, Waking Up returns to a more atmospheric presence, echoing the rhythm of distant horizons and winter landscapes beyond the windows.
 Surrounded by natural wood, layered textiles, and warm neutral tones, the painting reflects the quiet stillness often found in alpine environments.
 The composition’s structured horizon introduces a subtle sense of order within the organic warmth of the space, allowing the work to feel both grounding and expansive.